 Searching for Reserves

-In general, the course outline for each course will provide details on the required RBR readings.
-However, you can also retrieve Reserves titles via their Course Codes from the Library Catalogue.
+You can retrieve Reserves titles via their Course Codes from the Library Catalogue.

-- Click on Lookup Items on Reserves by Course Number
+- Click Lookup Items on Reserve by Course Number

-You can access the historical Graduation Projects of Sociology students in our Digital Repository (DR-NTU Restricted Access).
-Please note that the Graduation projects are stored in the ‘Restricted Access’ and not in the ‘Open Access’.
-Do log in using NTU network user name and password to view the full text.
+Please note that these reports are stored in the restricted collection .
+You will need to log in using your NTU network user name and password to view the full text.

-View the Collection Page for the HSS Student Reports (FYP/IA/PA/PI).
-Enter your search terms and click ‘Go’.
-Or browse by ‘author’, ‘title’, ‘subject’ and ‘date’.
-A screen capture of the search interface is attached below:
+View the Collection Page of the HSS Student Reports.
+Enter your search terms and click Go.
+Or browse by author, title, subject and date.
+Here’s a peek at the search interface:

 The Library collects, indexes and preserves full text articles published by our staff in the Digital Repository (Open Access).
 The main objective is to promote the scholarly output of the University to the global research community.
 The papers deposited in this repository are also indexed by Google and therefore searchable to the public.